armulchandani/bulk-inserts/README.md

 ** Analysis**

+In all the cases JDBC's performance is better than using Hibernate ( only for bulk inserts, sequentially or batch )

-1. Comparing 3b & 4, performing sequential inserts operation by **JDBC API** takes around 5.5 seconds less
+1. Comparing 3b & 4, performing sequential inserts operation by **JDBC API** takes less time around 5.775 seconds less
-2  Comparing 3 & 5, performing batch inserts operation by **JDBC API** takes around 4.35 seconds less
+2  Comparing 3 & 5, performing batch inserts operation by **JDBC API** also takes less time around 4.35 seconds less

-I don't say that Hibernate is poor or have less performance as compared to using plain JDBC API for performing bulk inserts but Hibernate do have some overhead.
+Here, I am not concluding that that Hibernate is poor or have less performance as compared to using plain JDBC API for performing bulk inserts but Hibernate do have some overhead.

-My affinity for Hibernate will always be there.
+My affinity for Hibernate will always be there and shall always use hibernate.